gene-git/dns_tools/README.md

 ### dns-prod-push

-This tool make it simple to push signed and unsigned dns zone files from the signing server to the production area for each primary dns server. the DNS primary server(s) should on same machine or reachable via ssh.
+This tool make it simple to push signed and unsigned dns zone files from the signing server to the production area for each primary dns server. the DNS primary server(s) should be on same machine or reachable via ssh.

 ### dns-serial-bump